Girl Redefined

 2020

-That fall I began my two year physician assistant program.
+That fall I began my two-year physician assistant program.
 Again, I found myself overwhelmed with anxiety and tempted with relapse.
 This prompted me to ask God why accomplishments and numbers held so much power over me.
 Little did I know the answer to this question would also be the missing key to reaching full recovery: misplaced identity.

 2021